 Hi there.
 My name is Cathy Zielske and this is my home on the World Wide Web.
 I’ve been doing the online thing since 2007.
 (Well, actually since 2005, but back then I had a little hissy fit from a few trolling comments and shut it all down.)
 When I re-launched my blog, I chose to not care as much about asshats.
 So far, it’s working out great!

 Here are the basics: I’m a graphic designer who loves my family, typography, clean and simple design, french fries, nail polish and Silence of the Lambs.
 I also love piping hot, black coffee, bacon, working bra-less and falling asleep to my favorite ASMR videos.

 I’m originally from Everett, Washington and now live pretty happily in St. Paul, Minnesota with my elementary school teacher husband.
 We have a daughter who just graduated law school.
 We have a son in college.
 Sometimes they are home.
 Sometimes not.
-In 2020, we are all home and navigating life in the pandemic.
+In 2021, we are navigating life during the pandemic.
 Sometimes it’s trickier than others.
-I’m 54 years old and have achieved the height of 5’6 inches.
+I’m 55 years old and have achieved the height of 5’6 inches.
 I am a work in progress.
 My therapist will vouch for me, of that I am certain.

 I’m guessing my husband would, too.